boundless-xyz/boundless/contracts/scripts/README.md

    ```

    > [!IMPORTANT]
-   > Check the logs from this dry run to verify the proof market owner is the expected address.
+   > Check the logs from this dry run to verify the market owner is the expected address.
    > It should be equal to the RISC Zero admin address on the given chain.
    > Note that it should not be the `TimelockController`.
    > Also check the chain ID to ensure you are deploying to the chain you expect.